shawnjohnjr/asuth-gecko-notes/dom/quota/OVERVIEW.md

     detected in the parse, a fresh POA with explicit (mAppId, mInIsolatedBrowser) is returned, otherwise the original one provided by POA's PopulateFromOrigin is propagated.
-  * If not persistent (???), calls GetDirectoryMetadataGetDirectoryMetadata to check the .metadata file.
+  * If (!mPersistent), calls GetDirectoryMetadataGetDirectoryMetadata to check the .metadata file.
+(The !mPersistent check is because the call to MaybeUpgradeOriginDirectory above already interpreted the lack of a .metadata file as a need to do something and touched it into existence if it did not exist.
+Similarly, in our DoProcessOriginDirectories method, mPersistent again gets a special-case which will 100% invoke CreateDirectoryMetadata.)
 If it did not exist, GetLastModifiedTime is used to set the originProps mTimestamp and mNeedsRestore is flagged.
 If it did exist and the .metadata file was long enough to include the isApp boolean, then mIgnore is set.
+(If not set, we try and append the flag into existence.)
+  * elif !IsOriginWhitelistedForPersistentStorage (and possibly mPersistent, which would be the case for something that was in persistent but is soon ending up in default), GetLastModifiedTime is used to set the mTimestamp to use as the atime.

 * CreateOrUpgradeDirectoryMetadataHelper::MaybeUpgradeOriginDirectory: